-Violations of the City's watershed regulations or any of the terms, conditions or requirements of this permit (as listed on the reverse side of this form) shall be cause for revocation of this permit and initiation of access termination procedures.
-Permittee(s) shall be subject to arrest and prosecution and/or impoundment of the above listed vehicle.
+Violations of the City's Watershed regulations as stated in the "Requirements for the Protection of Water Supply in the Green River Watershed" or any of the terms, conditions or requirements of this permit (as listed on the reverse side of this form) shall be cause for revocation of this permit and initiation of access termination procedures.
+Permittee(s) shall be subject to arrest and prosecution and/or impoundment of the above-listed vehicle.